Jhogd/SwiftTTT_Challenge/README.md

 ### Run Tests
-In the middle of the screen in Xcode you will see a dropdown labeled Spec or SwiftTTT.
+In the upper middle of the screen in Xcode you will see a dropdown labeled Spec or SwiftTTT.
 Click the dropdown and select Spec target

     Hit the play button in the upper left and all tests will run

 ### Play Game
-In the middle of the screen in Xcode you will see a dropdown labeled Spec or SwiftTTT.
+In the upper middle of the screen in Xcode you will see a dropdown labeled Spec or SwiftTTT.
 Click the dropdown and select SwiftTTT target

     Hit the play button in the upper left and the game will start